Best daily deals

 Save for a very slight emphasis at 2kHz, the ATH-M20x frequency response distinctly under-emphasizes basically every note.
 While the fundamentals of music and speech go unhindered, you won’t feel any oomph from the ATH-M20x, even relative to our studio curve.
 Areas of major deviation include below 70Hz in the bass and sub-bass, and in the highs at 5kHz and between 8-10kHz.

 In a way, it sort of evens out because if everything lands basically in the realm of under-emphasis, you don’t get as much auditory masking.
 In general, you’ll hear a lot more highs and mids than bass, but the bass isn’t as absent as you might assume at a glance.
-The highs are not so boosted as to totally mask the quiet bass.
+The highs are not so boosted as to totally drown out the quiet bass.

 A man wear the Audio-Technica ATH-M20x looking left.